Exporting guide to Singapore

 Singapore’s location makes it a gateway to South East Asia and Asia Pacific.
-It is the UK’s largest trading partner in South East Asia (ONS, 2021), making it a good place from which to seek business opportunities in the wider region.
+It is one of the UK’s largest trading partners in Southeast Asia, making it a good place from which to seek business opportunities in the wider region.

 Singapore: at a glance

 Want to see more on Singapore?
 Sign up for additional market data, content specific to your product or sector and to compare Singapore side by side with other markets.

 There are opportunities for UK companies across a broad range of industries.
 Our trade advisers in Singapore have identified particular opportunities for UK businesses in the following sectors.